PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ### Visualisation Features

-**Linked Pathway:** Represented by the light blue rectangular box labelled (**A**), this element serves as a gateway to another pathway visualization.
-Clicking on this interactive element opens a pop-up window which contains informationabout the pathway but also allows users to navigate to related metabolic pathways, facilitating comprehensive exploration of interconnected biochemical processes as below in [Display Interaction](#5-display-interaction).
+**Linked Pathway:** Represented by the light blue rectangular box labelled (**A**), this element serves as a gateway to another pathway visualisation.
+Clicking on this interactive element opens a pop-up window which contains information about the pathway but also allows users to navigate to related metabolic pathways, facilitating comprehensive exploration of interconnected biochemical processes as below in [Display Interaction](#5-display-interaction).

 **Enzyme:** Depicted by rectangular boxes such as the one labelled (**D**), enzymes are colour-coded to reflect differential gene expression levels.
 The colour spectrum transitions from blue (**J**) to red (**B**), indicating varying degrees of expression.
-Gray enzymes (**D**) signify neutral expression levels, indicating no significant change in gene activity.
+Grey enzymes (**D**) signify neutral expression levels, indicating no significant change in gene activity.
 The legend (**F**) in the bottom corner provides a complete reference for interpreting these colour variations.

-**Compound:** Illustrated by gray circles (**C**), these elements represent metabolites or chemical compounds that participate in the biochemical reactions within the pathway.
+**Compound:** Illustrated by grey circles (**C**), these elements represent metabolites or chemical compounds that participate in the biochemical reactions within the pathway.

 **Directionality:** The flow and reversibility of reactions are indicated by arrows (**G**) and (**H**) along with distinctive line styles.
 Reversible reactions are represented by segmented lines, while irreversible reactions are depicted with solid straight lines.
 These directional indicators convey crucial information through both their colour and size.
 The colour reflects the differential expression of the associated genes, while the arrow size corresponds to the relative log2fold change magnitude of that particular pathway segment.
 As evidenced by arrows (**G**) and (**H**), both colour intensity and arrow dimensions vary to represent different expression levels and fold changes between conditions.

-**Pathway Magnifier:** The users can zoom in if they click on the **+** or out if they click on the **-** sign.
-The feature labeled (**I**) functions as a navigation aid, allowing users to view the specific regions of interest within the pathway visualization.
+**Pathway Magnifier:** The users can zoom in if they click on the **+**, or out if they click on the **-** sign.
+The feature labelled (**I**) functions as a navigation aid, allowing users to view the specific regions of interest within the pathway visualisation.
 This feature enhances the examination of complex pathway sections by providing detailed views of selected areas.

 ## Navigating EnStrap.int